janikvonrotz/janikvonrotz.ch/content/post/2018-04-03-using-pass-in-teams.md

 In the document you will find different variables starting and ending with **_** underscore.
 Below is a description of what those variables mean.

-    _PROJECT_NAME_: A unique name for the shared pass store folder.
+    $PROJECT_NAME: A unique name for the shared pass store folder.
-    _GIT_REMOTE_URL_: Remote url of the shared pass store git repository.
+    $GIT_REMOTE_URL_: Remote url of the shared pass store git repository.
-    _PERSONAL_MAIL_: Personal mail address which is used as gpg key id.
+    $PERSONAL_MAIL: Personal mail address which is used as gpg key id.
-    _TEAM_MAIL_: Shared team mail address which is used for the shared gpg key id.
+    $TEAM_MAIL: Shared team mail address which is used for the shared gpg key id.

 # Setup a shared pass store